Zwork101/Dazzle/README.md

 ## Pitfalls

+When you call a color chain, you pass `write=False` in so that it doesn't print the result.
+If write is True, it won't output anything.
+If False it will output that string.

 **Don't**
  * Start it with a normal string, use `t(<string>)` if you need to do that.
  * Use with statement with inconsistent print functions.